denis-berthier/Sudoku_Hierarchical_Classifier/README.md

 The development of the SHC was based on the same references as CSP-Rules or SudoRules (recalled at the end) but the implementations were totally independent.<br>
 All the classification results of the SHC and of SudoRules completely coincide on the large collections of puzzles used to compare them.<br>
 The SHC is much faster than SudoRules for the functionalities it implements. <br>
-It is hoped that the T&E-depth and BpB parts will be very useful in the search for the "hardest" puzzles.<br><br>
+It is hoped that the T&E-depth and BxB parts will be very useful in the search for the "hardest" puzzles.<br><br>
 For full details about the concepts and theories underlying the SHC, see [CRT] or [PBCS].<br>
 For a much shorter (almost) self-contained introduction to them and for the analysis of some of the SHC results, see [HCCS].<br><br>

+WARNING: Due to possible confusions with the BpB rating, what was previously called the BpB classification is now called the BxB classification.
+Similarly, what was previously called the BpBB classification is now called the BxBB classification.
+Corresponding name changes have therefore been made in the command line.
+Nothing else has changed.<br><br>

 ### The SHC file structure